You are invited to download and distribute these free resources to help creative enterprises become even more successful.

 Creative, Cultural and Digital Industries Guide

-Business Link guide with case studies and information about marketing, intellectual property, financial management etc. Available here
+Business Link guide with case studies and information about marketing, intellectual property, financial management etc in the creative industries.
+Available here

 Articles on the T-Shirts and Suits blog

 These blogs can be republished in print and online provided they are not changed or sold.
+Please share them with colleagues, clients and contacts in the creative industries worldwide.
 An author credit and link must be included.

 Creative Commons licences – a note from David Parrish